Tradition

 • Hands on activities with campers

 The CIT experience teaches teens to work as part of a team, care for others and find their voices.
 This group will take part in various certification based courses intended to instill learning, growth and life lessons that they will carry with them.
-CITs will partake in an interview process prior to the start of the camp season.
+CITs will meet with camp staff prior to the start of the camp season.

 Inclusion Program